Omisore76/Docker_and_Kubernetes_Demo/README.md

 ```
 **Note:** `virtualbox` can be used in place of hyperv as the driver, provided you have it installed.
 Also, `docker` can also be used.

-Once minikube is started, run
+Once minikube has started, run
 ```
 kubectl apply -f simple_app.yaml
 ```